Gold Foil Laminator

 Hello, Graphics Fairy friends!
-Diana from Dreams Factory here, ready to share another easy and beautiful DIY project with you!
-Today we are making some super chic and playful DIY Gold Foil Butterfly stickers, perfect to integrate in all of your creative experiments and projects!
+Diana from Dreams Factory here, and today we are going to use a Gold Foil Laminator!
+We will be making some super chic and playful DIY Gold Foil Butterfly stickers, perfect to integrate in all of your creative experiments and projects!

 Ideally, it would be best to have a special gold foil machine like a Minc, that is specifically designed for these types of heat transfers, but a laminator would work too.
 You might not get the same perfect results, but the outcome will be stunning nonetheless.